n0t0/py-regiment/exercises/Lists_Problems.md

 Or you could read the documentation of the bisect module and use that!

 ### Exercise 12
 Two words are a “reverse pair” if each is the reverse of the other.
 Write a program that finds all the reverse pairs in the word list.
-Solution: http://thinkpython.com/code/reverse_pair.py.

 ### Exercise 13
 Two words “interlock” if taking alternating letters from each forms a new word.
 For example, “shoe” and “cold” interlock to form “schooled.”
 Credit: This exercise is inspired by an example at http://puzzlers.org.